awsdocs/aws-codebuild-user-guide/doc_source/index.md

-# AWS CodeBuild User guide
+# AWS CodeBuild User Guide

 -----
 *****Copyright &copy; 2020 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****